Mark-Smith-Tealing/QuestionAsker/README.md

 # Instructions for Use

 Firstly, ensure that `os.chdir(...)` on line x points to the correct directory (that which contains the spreadsheet).
-Then ensure that loadfilename correctly contains the name of the spreadsheet (Week 2 Summary.xlsx) by default.
+Then ensure that loadfilename correctly contains the name of the spreadsheet (Notes.xlsx) by default.
 When the program is first run, you will see the main menu.

 ![First Page](assets/StartPage.png)